ArcaneSphere/PureWolf-Browser-Extension/README.md

 3. Connect a node

-4. Browse Tela sites and SCIDs directly from DERO 🚀
+4. Browse Tela sites and SCIDs directly from the DERO blockchain 🚀